Arthur Collins Arrested Over Acid Attack As Ferne McCann Confirms She’s Pregnant With His Baby

 Ferne McCann’s boyfriend, Arthur Collins, has been arrested in connection with an “acid attack” in a London nightclub six days ago, The Sun reports.

-Collins, 25, was hunted by police after being charged over the acid attack at the Mangle club in Hackney, which left two blind in one eye and twenty injured.
+Collins, 25, was hunted by police after being charged over the acid attack at the Mangle club in Hackney, which left two blind in one eye and 20 injured.

 Ferne McCann's boyfriend Arthur Collins arrested on suspicion of attempted murder https://t.co/8LbpKVaD6d pic.twitter.com/EoiZJHDWN9